ats-tandjoeng7/Credit_Risk_Analysis/README.md

 To study credit risk that is an inherently unbalanced classification problem, as good loans easily outnumber risky loans, we employed different algorithms to train and evaluate models with unbalanced classes.
 We used a combinatorial approach of over- and under-sampling using the SMOTEENN algorithm.
 Next, we compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 We then evaluated the performance of these models versus the performance of the over- and/or under-sampling algorithms, and composed a written recommendation on whether they should be used to predict credit risk.

 Below is the outline of our deliverables and a written report for presenting our results and analysis summary.
-It consists of three technical analysis deliverables and a summary of our study on the credit risk analysis.
+It consists of three technical analysis deliverables and an executive summary of our study on credit risk analysis.

 - ☑️ Deliverable 1: Use Resampling Models to Predict Credit Risk.
 - ☑️ Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk.